The Screenwriter's Success Newsletter, December 14 2013

 The Box Office Report: gives you the latest feature film releases as well as the opening weekend projections, so you can be on top of this critical information.

-The Cure – Part Four: is this week's article by mc foley. mc is an active writer and regular contributor to this newsletter.
+The Cure – Part Five: is this week's article by mc foley. mc is an active writer and regular contributor to this newsletter.
 The title of her column is "Lessons Learned: One Writer's Journey".

 A Legal Perspective for Screenwriters: is our column by entertainment attorney Gordon P. Firemark.
 To ask your legal questions, email us at

 .
 If your question is chosen, it (and your answer) will appear in an issue of The Screenwriter's Success Newsletter.

 All The Things That Are Wrong With Your Screenplay In One Handy Inforgraphic: A professional script-reader read 300 screenplays for five different studios, all the while tracking the many recurring problems.
 The infographic he made with the collected data offers a glimpse at where screenwriting goes wrong.
 Joe Berkowitz at Fast Company has the full story.